Glockx/RUnusedAssetCleaner/readme.md

 # RUnusedAssetClenaer

-An Experimental Library To Clear Image Assets Used By R.Library 🛃
+An Experimental Library To Find Or Clear Unused Image Assets Used By [R.Swift](https://github.com/mac-cain13/R.swift) 🛃

 ### Be aware: This is a experimental project yet, not fully tested.
 Using the library is your own responsibility.